-Disclaimer

-Universal Robots cannot be held responsible for any damage caused by transportation of the equipment.

-Universal Robots always recommends transporting the robot in its original packaging.
+Disclaimer Universal Robots cannot be held responsible for any damage caused by transportation of the equipment.
+See the recommendations for transportation without packaging at: universal-robots.com/manuals Description Universal Robots always recommends transporting the robot in its original packaging.
 These recommendations are written to reduce unwanted vibrations in joints and brake systems and reduce joint rotation.

-If the robot is transported without its original packaging, then please refer to the following quidelines:
+If the robot is transported without its original packaging, then please refer to the following guidelines:

-- Fold the robot as much as possible do not transport the robot in the singularity position. - · Move the center of gravity in the robot as close to the base as possible. - Secure each tube to a solid surface on two different points on the tube. - Secure any attached end effector rigidly in 3 axes.
+- Fold the robot as much as possible do not transport the robot in the singularity position. - Move the center of gravity in the robot as close to the base as possible. - · Secure each tube to a solid surface on two different points on the tube. - Secure any attached end effector rigidly in 3 axes.

-Transport

-Fold the robot as much as possible.

-Do not transport extended. (singularity position)

-Secure the tubes to a solid surface.
+Transport Fold the robot as much as possible.
+Do not transport extended. (singularity position) Secure the tubes to a solid surface.
 Secure attached end effector in 3 axes.

-15.1.
+14.1.
 Teach Pendant Storage